 The study of organizational performance reflects diversity and context across industries.
 Salman et al., (2020) examined the impact of employee competency on organizational performance in Indian banks and found that social skills significantly increase performance by promoting a positive working environment.
 This study, based on a sample of 325 employees, shares with the present study a focus on performance criteria but differs in the use of geographical data (Salman et al., 2020).
 Similarly, Tensay & Singh, (2020) examined the relationship between Human Resources (HR) systems, employee engagement, and organizational performance in Ethiopian government public service organizations, and found that HR and employee engagement positively impact performance positively.
 This study of 340 civil servants is consistent with current research on employment but differs in sample size and location (Tensay & Singh, 2020).
-On the other hand, Beauty & Aigbogun, (2022) examined the impact of leadership style on organizational performance at Turn all Holdings in Harare and confirmed that transformational leadership has a significant positive impact on employee performance.
-A study based on a sample of 255 employees uses the same performance measures but differs in the leadership style and environment (Beauty & Aigbogun, 2022).
+On the other hand, Beauty & Aigbogun, (2022) examined the impact of leadership style on organizational performance at Turn all Holdings in Harare and confirmed that transformational leadership has a significant positive impact on employee performance measures but differs in the leadership style and environment (Beauty & Aigbogun, 2022).